ember-learn/ember-blog/content/the-emberjs-times-issue-49.md

 module.exports = BroccoliStaticSiteJson;
 ```

 This isn't exactly the _most_ basic example of a plugin as it has some of the business logic and API of `broccoli-static-site-json` exposed.
-It is not 100% obvious by the above example, but it is telling us that if we wanted to use this plugin we would do something like this:
+It is not apparent from the example above, but it is telling us that if we wanted to use this plugin we would do something like this:

 ```javascript
 const jsonTree = new StaticSiteJson('input', {